 About Cadbury Creme Egg Dip

-Not gonna lie, I’m very excited about this recipe, for who big reasons:
+Not gonna lie, I’m very excited about this recipe, and it’s probably the same reason that brought you here:

 This dip is made completely from scratch, so you can enjoy Cadbury’s iconic taste even in the middle of summer or winter.